Inventoryframework/inventoryframework.github.io/Introduction/FirstSteps/InstallingThePlugin.md

 If you decide to NOT install the plugin locally, you will also have to check "Show Engine Content" and then go into Engine -> Plugins -> InventoryFrameworkPlugin Content

 ---
-Once you are done installing the plugin, I **HIGHLY** advise you make children of any class in this system once you want to modify.
-This should make updating in the future a lot easier and gives you a lot more customizability.

 It is highly recommended to head over to the [How does the system work?](https://inventoryframework.github.io/introduction/howdoesthesystemwork/) page and giving a read before proceeding.